Where are you based?

 What is not included in the price?

 The price does not include the venue, CD manufacturing, artwork, or distribution – although we can advise on possibilities for all of these.
-It also does not include additional recording sessions beyond the anticipated number, or further editing beyond the three that are included – although small final tweaks are free.
+It also does not include additional recording sessions beyond the expected number, or further editing beyond the three that are included – although small final tweaks are free.
 Overruns are rare, and we will let you know in advance the cost of an extra session or edit.

 How long does it take?

 Generally, a CD’s worth of material can be recorded over three full days, each consisting of two three-hour sessions – so about 10 to 12 minutes per 3-hour session.
 Of course this varies with the size of the ensemble, the repertoire, and the venue (for example, if a venue is susceptible to external noise, the recording might take longer; very familiar solo repertoire may take less time).
 We will then normally provide the first edits within three weeks.
 We can also do smaller or larger projects, or projects where the sessions are spread out or in different locations – contact us for details.